The Path of Destiny

 "Good," Arien replied before turning back to the window.

 Damian leaned down toward her, and brought out a water bottle from his backpack.
 Together, he and Justin washed off the orange dye disguising her.
-It had been decided that Snowcrystal would lure the ghost pokémon away in her natural colors, for the library guard pokémon would be less likely to associate her with humans that way, remembering what Inferno had said about there being no human-altered white growlithe.
+It had been decided that Snowcrystal would lure the ghost pokémon away in her natural colors, for the library guard pokémon would be less likely to associate her with humans, based on what Inferno had said about there being no human-altered white growlithe.
 That way, the ghosts wouldn't be as likely to search for other intruders.
 It was incredibly risky, but Snowcrystal herself had readily agreed to the idea.
-She very much wanted to help her friends, and this was a great way she could.
+She very much wanted to help her friends, and this was a way she could.

 The dye, which had been a quickly applied, easily washable type, came off quickly and Snowcrystal stood on the street, shivering a bit before she shook herself dry, her white fur puffing out.